Miguel Falcón

-Miguel Falcón García-Ramos (born 24 April 1979) is a Spanish retired footballer who played as a central midfielder, and a current manager.
+Miguel Falcón García-Ramos (born 24 April 1979) is a Spanish retired footballer who played as a central midfielder.

 He amassed Segunda División totals of 185 games and six goals over eight seasons, in representation of five clubs.

 Playing career

-Falcón was born in Toledo, Castile-La Mancha.
-After rough starts in Madrid, only appearing for Atlético's B and C-teams, he joined another club in the city, CD Leganés, but appeared very rarely during a sole second division season.
-Subsequently, staying in that level, he stabilised his career, going on to spend five campaigns with Ciudad de Murcia – they were renamed Granada 74 CF for 2007–08.
+Falcón was born in Toledo, Castilla–La Mancha.
+After rough starts in Madrid, only appearing for Atlético's B and C teams, he joined another club in the city, CD Leganés, but appeared very rarely during a sole season.
+Subsequently, staying in the Segunda División, he stabilised his career, going on to spend five campaigns with Ciudad de Murcia – they were renamed Granada 74 CF for 2007–08.

-Following Granada's 2008 relegation, Falcón signed with FC Cartagena of division three, helping them promote in his first year.
-He contributed with 29 league games the following campaign, as the Murcia side overachieved for a final fifth place.
+Following Granada's 2008 relegation, Falcón signed for FC Cartagena of Segunda División B, helping them promote in his first year.
+He contributed 29 league games the following campaign, as the Murcia side overachieved for a final fifth place.

 In July 2010, aged 31, Falcón returned to the third tier after moving to Real Oviedo.
-Two years later, he signed for his hometown club CD Toledo in the Tercera División.
+Two years later, he signed with his hometown club CD Toledo in the Tercera División.